Best Computer Speakers of 2021

 The biggest issue with the Cyber Acoustics CA-3602 2.1 Sound System is finding a place to put the subwoofer.
-Standing 10 inches tall and sporting an 8 inch square base, It takes up much more desk space than most speakers.
+Standing 10 inches tall and sporting an 8 inch square base, it takes up much more desk space than most speakers.
 Also, with three speakers and a separate control module, this system creates a larger mess of wires on your desk than most other models.
 Finally, the bass-heavy sound profile doesn't always work well.
-For example, acoustic ballads either sound overly bassey or very thin if you turn the subwoofer off.
+For example, acoustic ballads either sound overly bass-y or very thin if you turn the subwoofer off.
 Overall, if powerful bass is what you seek, it's hard to find a better deal than the Cyber Acoustics CA-3602 2.1 Sound System.

-If you're particular about sound quality, it may be best to pair a set of bookshelf style speakers with your computer.
+If you're particular about sound quality, it may be best to pair a set of bookshelf-style speakers with your computer.
 We think the Mackie Studio Monitor CR4BT is the perfect bookshelf/computer crossover.
 First off, these speakers sound fantastic.
 The bass is powerful yet controlled and constrained, and the mid and treble ranges are crystal clear and enjoy great separation, allowing you to appreciate every bit of even the most complex melodies.
 Secondly, the design of these speakers lends them well to desktop arrangements.
 The ability to change which speaker is the left and right allows for correct orientation regardless of where your outlet happens to be.
 Multiple included accessories allow you to connect via your computer's headphone jack, through an RCA output, or via Bluetooth.

 The obvious disadvantages of the Mackie Studio Monitor CR4BT are the cost and the size.
 The premium sound quality does come at a relatively premium price.
 Each speaker stands nearly 9 inches tall, 6 inches wide, and just over 8 inches deep.
 That takes up quite a bit of desk space.
 But if you have the room and want top-tier sound, we highly recommend the Mackie Studio Monitor CR4BT.

-While these speakers sound better than what most laptops can produce on their own, don't expect particularly powerful bass nor particularly impressive clarity.
+While these speakers sound better than what most laptops can produce on their own, don't expect mighty bass or impressive clarity.
 Additionally, each speaker has a bright blue light at the base that remains lit whenever the speakers are plugged in.
 Sometimes these lights felt innocuous; other times, they felt like an unwanted addition to a day spent staring at a glowing screen.
 Either way, we wish they could be turned off.
 Finally, the volume control is embedded in the speaker cable, limiting the options you have when hiding those cables away.
 If you can get past these annoyances, however, the Sanyun SW102 can offer reasonable sound at a very low price.